williamngan/pts/demo/more/tfjs_posenet/README.md

 }
 ```

-You can pass the raw data into `BodyPose.update` function, and then query them by keys.
+You can pass the raw data into `BodyPose.update` function, and then get the key points by names directly.
 The keys are:

 ```
-nose, leftEye, rightEye, leftEar, rightEar, leftShoulder, rightShoulder, leftElbow, rightElbow, leftWrist, rightWrist, leftHip, rightHip, leftKnee, rightKnee, leftAnkle, rightAnkle
+nose, leftEye, rightEye, leftEar, rightEar,
+leftShoulder, rightShoulder, leftElbow, rightElbow, leftWrist, rightWrist,
+leftHip, rightHip, leftKnee, rightKnee, leftAnkle, rightAnkle
 ```

 ### Drawing